top of page

 • imitating others online or using their log-in.

-What you should do if you witness bullying:
+What should you do if you witness bullying

 • Report it to a trusted adult